-For the last three years I have had one goal on this site: to pass on the best tips, tools and tutorials I can find about blogging, websites, making money, productivity and social media.
+Since 2010 I have had one goal on Blogging with Amy: to pass on the best tips, tools and tutorials I can find about blogging, websites, making money, productivity and social media.
 So far, so good.
 But it’s time for change.

 There are a few things that aren’t ideal about this blogging thing and I’m on a quest to make them better.
 Here’s what I don’t like and want to improve: